State of Ohio – Union Chapter News

 ● State Parole Officers Challenge Reprimand.
 A group of dedicated members with the Adult Parole Authority stood together to challenge a reprimand that they believed was unfounded.
 In a settlement, the employer agreed to remove such reprimands earlier than contractually obligated.

 ● State Nurse Wins Grievance Relating to Mandation.
 A nurse with the Ohio Department of Veterans Affairs stood with his delegate to file a grievance.
 The nurse was mandated to work, however, the employer did not properly canvass for those who could work overtime and offer such overtime in line with seniority as prescribed by the contract.

-SEIU District 1199 Union Member Benefits Program
+SEIU District 1199 Member Benefits

 The Member Resource Center has provided assistance to a substantial number of members with the State of Ohio.
 Members have stood with their co-workers to win grievances, which relate to workplace health and safety, protection of the public, and fundamental fairness, among other issues.
 Representatives with the Member Resource Center are standing by to assist members.
 “Your Member Resource Center Has Your Back!”